Kiran-Rao/kiran-rao.github.io/docs/unpublished/2022-05-06-zero-downtime-migrations.md

 ### Write to both tables

 Now that we have two tables, we write to both simultaneously.
+While the `old` table remains the source of truth, we are setting ourself up to be [eventually consistent](https://en.wikipedia.org/wiki/Eventual_consistency){:target="\_blank"}.

 <img class="diagram" src="/assets/migration-write-both.svg" alt="Write to both tables" width="50%" >